top of page

 You will soon pass Chepstow castle.
 The path then follows the River Wye, much of it through forest, for 18 miles to reach Monmouth and our indoor checkpoint just after crossing the famous Monnow Bridge.
 You then strike West then North West for 17 miles, passing Whitecastle which will be lit up at night as you pass, onward to the village of Wern Gifford and indoor checkpoint 2.

-The first (k)night
+The first day and (k)night

 Though you'll first have to take on the Black Mountain.
 An 8-mile ridge, tackled through the early hours and morning towards, up to the highest point on the route, Twyn Llech (704m), before a welcomed descent into the famous town of books, Hay on Wye.
 There you'll enjoy a hot breakfast, cereal, tea and coffee and perhaps forty winks.